IVF is only offered on the NHS if certain criteria are met. If you don't meet these criteria, you may need to pay for private treatment.

 - not smoking

-- falling into a certain age range (for example, some CCGs only fund treatment for women under 35)
+- falling into a certain age range (for example, some ICBs only fund treatment for women under 35)

-Although NICE recommend that 3 cycles of IVF should be offered on the NHS, some CCGs only offer 1 cycle, or only offer NHS-funded IVF in exceptional circumstances.
+Although NICE recommend up to 3 cycles of IVF should be offered on the NHS, some ICBs only offer 1 cycle, or only offer NHS-funded IVF in exceptional circumstances.

 If you're not eligible for NHS treatment or you decide to pay for IVF, you can have treatment at a private clinic.

 Some clinics can be contacted directly without seeing your GP first, but others may ask for a referral from your GP.